foreverphoenix/the-phoenix-flavour/content/wtp/documentation/creation-club.md

 ## Preface

 I am not a fan of the Creation Club, whether you want to call it paid mods or microtransactions.
-That being said, some of my favourite modders have worked on some of the "creations" and there are some I really want to play with.
-That many of them fit in seamlessly with a vanilla-plus setup makes it even harder to resist.
+That being said, some of my favourite modders have worked on "creations" and there are a few I really want to play with.

 **Creations are optional.** WTP will never require you to spend extra money on mini DLC.